material.effect

-A material effect is a text string (given in "" in the material definition) or a file name with extension .fx.
-An effect consists of one or more techniques.
-Each technique consists of one or more passes.
+Writing effect scripts is covered in the Gamestudio Shader Workshops.
+In short, an effect consists of one or more techniques, and each technique consists of one or more passes.
 Each pass consists of a setting of one or more texture stage registers of the 3D hardware, and optionally a pixel or vertex shader that redefines the behavior of the stage.
 The model is rendered once for each pass, using the given settings.
+If a certain technique does not work because the 3D hardware does not support the given texture stage states, the next technique from the effect is automatically selected.
+Therefore, an effect should always contain a simple fallback technique for supporting old hardware.

-The effect string is compatible to the DirectX .fx format.
-The keywords used in the texture stage settings are basically the same used in the Microsoft DirectX 9c reference for texture and render states.
+The effect script is compatible to the DirectX .fx format.
+The keywords used in the texture stage settings are the same used in the Microsoft DirectX 9c reference for texture and render states.
 Therefore, an effect can be written based on the microsoft documentation.
+A reference list can be found in the DirectX9 documentation under DirectX Graphics -> Reference -> Effect Files Reference.

 Remarks: